A Survey on Speech Deepfake Detection: Fully Deepfake detection

 In contrast to short-term spectral features derived from fixed short window lengths, long-term window transforms have been proposed to capture long-range information and achieve higher frequency resolution.
-Constant-Q cepstral coefficient (CQCC) \cite{Tak2020CQCC} has shown its effectiveness in audio anti-spoofing detection by providing higher frequency resolutions at lower frequencies and higher temporal resolution at higher frequencies.
-Variants of CQCC are continuously proposed.
-Li et al. \cite{li2023investigation} modify the CQCC by incorporating a block transform, segmenting the CQT log power spectrum into overlap blocks and performing the discrete cosine transform (DCT) individually on each block.
-It leads to a 36\% improvement over conventional CQCC on the ASVspoof2015 dataset.
-Yang et al. \cite{yang2018extended} propose to keep the information from the octave power spectrum in addition to CQCC from the linear power spectrum.
-The CQT-based power spectrum is inverted in \cite{yang2020long} to emphasize the high-frequency information.
-Kwak et al. \cite{kwak2021resmax} explore the impact of frequency variations by experimenting with different values for minimum central frequency and total numbers of frequency bins while fixing the number of bins per octave and hop size.
-By setting the minimum central frequency to 1Hz and the total number of frequency bins to 100, it receives an EER of 2.19\% on the ASVspoof2019-LA set.
-In addition to CQT, Li et al. \cite{li2022long} introduce a long-term variable Q transform (L-VQT), where the frequencies vary as a power function rather than exponential as in CQT, aiming to capture better high-frequency information and detect artifacts created by commonly-used vocoders like WaveNet, even in noisy conditions.
-Apart from CQT-based features, Gao et al. \cite{gao21c_interspeech} utilize global 2D-DCT on Mel-scale magnitude spectrum across both temporal and frequency dimensions to capture long-term modulation artifacts created by frame-level audio generation algorithms.
+Constant-Q cepstral coefficient (CQCC) \cite{Tak2020CQCC} has shown its effectiveness in speech Deepfake detection by providing higher frequency resolutions at lower frequencies and higher temporal resolution at higher frequencies.
+Variants of CQCC are continuously proposed \cite{li2023investigation, yang2018extended, yang2020long}.
+In addition to Constant-Q transform (CQT), Li et al. \cite{li2022long} introduces a long-term variable Q transform (L-VQT), where the frequencies vary as a power function rather than exponential as in CQT, aiming to capture better high-frequency information and detect artifacts created by commonly-used vocoders like WaveNet, even in noisy conditions.
+Apart from CQT-based features, Gao et al. \cite{Gao2021} utilizes global 2D-DCT on Mel-scale magnitude spectrum across both temporal and frequency dimensions to capture long-term modulation artifacts.